-Further, while buying the insurance policy, make sure to add the retroactive date to it.
+While buying the insurance policy, make sure to add the retroactive date to it.

 Adding A Retroactive Date to A New Legal Indemnity Insurance

-If you are thinking to purchase legal indemnity insurance and keen to cover that work as well which you have completed previously, some insurers let you do so.
-For instance, you can take out a legal indemnity insurance on 2nd April 2018, but agree to add a retroactive date as 1st January 2018, when you first start doing work.
+If you are thinking to purchase legal indemnity insurance and are keen to cover that work as well which you have completed previously, some insurers let you do so.
+For instance, you can take out legal indemnity insurance on 2nd April 2018, but agree to add a retroactive date as 1st January 2018, when you first start doing work.

 Importance of Retroactive Date Cover